panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 The infinite loop is fixed by correct management of the `useEffect(callback, dependencies)` dependencies argument.

-Because you want the `count` to change when `value` changes, you can simply add `value` as a dependency of the side-effect:
+Because you want the `count` to increment when `value` changes, you can simply add `value` as a dependency of the side-effect:

 ```jsx{7}
 import { useEffect, useState } from 'react';